NegaBlitz/ClassicArcadeCloneUdacity/README.md

 ## How to run

-Simply right-click on index.html and run the web-page in your browser of choice.
+Simply right-click on index.html and open it with the webpage in your browser of choice.
 It will pull the game up and immediately start.

 ## Other information